panther-labs/panther-analysis/.github/AUTOMATED_SYNCING.md

 Branch off of upstream-master for features you intened to merge upstream.
-Make updates to `main` for things like using gitleaks to ensure that secrets or corproate info does not get included in an upstream PR.
+Make updates to `main` for things like using gitleaks to ensure that secrets or corporate info does not get included in an upstream PR.

 ## ACTIVE_GIT_ORG Repo
 The `main` branch will have the .github/ differences above and any commits related to the customization of your fork.

+If there are files in `PULL_REQUEST_BRANCHES`, a `main-fixup` branch will be created.
+Currently git_sinc.sh allows `main` and `main-fixup` to diverge.
+You could modify it to initialize `main-fixup` from `origin/main` and then pull in `upstream-main-fixup`.

-If there are files in `PULL_REQUEST_BRANCHES`, a `main-fixup` If there are files in .gitattributes these generate MERGE_CONFLICT_FILES.
+If there are files in .gitattributes these generate MERGE_CONFLICT_FILES.
+Check if these any files to be merged in are in MERGE_CONFLICT_FILES and send an alert if so.

 ## What git_sync.sh does